 The High Fructose Adventures of The Annoying Orange.
 Like with Gumball, there was a "sneak peek" of a Star Trek parody episode two weeks before it was to officially premiere.
 Said sneak peek episode went on to be rerun once a day for at least a week.
 Countdown bugs on the screen for the whole day of both the sneak peek and the actual premiere.

-Two words: Johnny Test.
-Hated by many and loved by nobody except the execs, the series has managed to last for 8 years with 6 seasons and retain heavy advertising despite having a very loud hatedom begging for its cancellation.
-Unfortunately, their cries seem to go unheard, perhaps due to how cheap the animation is for Johnny Test - even if the bare minimum of people are watching it, they still make a profit!
+Oh, Johnny Test.
+Hated by many and loved by nobody except the execs, the series managed to last for 9 years with 6 seasons and retain heavy advertising despite having a very loud hatedom begging for its cancellation (a hatedom that only grew after it replaced DC Nation!).
+Before the show officially ended in its native Canada, their cries seemed to go unheard, perhaps due to how cheap the animation is for Johnny Test - even if the bare minimum of people are watching it, they still make a profit!
+Since the show ended though, CN would only air it for one hour early in the morning in May, get rid of its slot on weekdays in June and July, and in September, the show was completely gone.

 Ninjago seems to have become this, mainly due to the success of its accompanying toyline.